twowaits/SDE-Interview-Questions/Amazon/README.md

 - Given an array consisting many inner arrays, flatten the array into one:
   example: input: [[6,4,7,[9,5,4,[2,4,8]]],[2,2,7],[9,0,7,[9,3,1,8,5]]]
            output: [6,4,7,9,5,4,2,4,8,2,2,7,9,0,7,9,3,1,8,5]

+ -Given a slist of elements and a window length, find maximum element from each window of the list.
+TIme complexity should be o(n)
 </br>

 ----